Visiting a farmers’ market is essential when on holidays.

 When: Every Saturday; 8am-12pm.

 The beat of the Tasmanian capital thumps a little harder each Sunday morning as crowds converge on this centrally located market.
 Tasmania receives widespread acclaim for its mouth-watering and diverse produce and it’s easy to understand why when you listen to the passionate growers talk about their craft.
-Complementing the enviable array of fresh, seasonal goodies are street performers and other entertainment that ensures this is one of Australia’s most popular farmers’ markets.

 When: Each Sunday; 8.30am-1pm.

-Where: Bathurst Street, Hobart.
+Where: Bathurst St, Hobart.

-When: Each Saturday; 8am-12:30pm.
+When: Each Saturday; 8am-12pm.

 When: Third Sunday of the month; 9am-1pm.